 Anti-Hero: Compared to most of the smiling, rule-abiding faces in the organization, and YMMV on the extent, Orton fits this anywhere from type III-V.

-John Cena and Triple H has been his biggest feuds.
-With Cena, that got so personal, Cena's father got involved.
-His feud with Triple H went as far back as his day in Evolution, and him getting kicked out rather brutally after winning the World Heavyweight Title, which was something he couldn't forget, and would later target Hunters family.
+John Cena and Triple H have been his biggest feuds.
+With Cena, that got so personal, Cena's father got involved - twice.
+His feud with Triple H went as far back as his days in Evolution, and him getting kicked out rather brutally after winning the World Heavyweight Title, which was something he couldn't forget and wouldn't let go of, and would later target Hunter's family.

-The Undertaker for the period when he tried to break "The Streak", even proving he was badass enough, by turning heel again, since leaving Evolution, but giving his girlfriend Stacy Kiebler an RKO.
+The Undertaker for the period when he tried to break "The Streak", even proving he was badass enough, by turning heel again, since leaving Evolution, but giving his girlfriend Stacy Keibler an RKO.

 After Christian won the World Heavyweight title in 2011, for the first time, and five days laternote actually just two with Smackdown being taped and all had to defend it against Orton, by popular vote by "WWE universe", and losing, their mutual respect for one an other turned sour when Christian turned heel and demanded several re-matches for the title, ultimately winning it back, before losing it back to Orton about a month later.